agn453/HI-TECH-Z80-C-Cross-Compiler/README.md

 install
 ```

-When prompted, specify 'I' as the drive letter containing the distribution,
+When prompted, specify 'i' as the drive letter containing the distribution,
 and choose the default path of C:\HITECH to install the files.

 When done, remember to review changes to the AUTOEXEC.BAT file and
 remove the drive substitution before re-booting.

 ```
-c:
+cd c:\
 subst i: /d
 ```